marcuswestin/store.js/README.md

 Plugins
 -------

-Plugins provide additional common functionality that some people need, but not everyone.
+Plugins provide additional common functionality that some people need, but not everyone:

-#### List of all Plugins
+### List of all Plugins

 - [all.js](plugins/all.js):                      All the plugins in one handy place.
 - [defaults.js](plugins/defaults.js):            Declare default values.
 [Example usage](plugins/defaults_test.js)